yalland-ubi/yalland-docs/v3/YALLDistributor.md

 To calculate whether a member can claim a reward in this period or not, the following constraints are imposed:

 ```
+// this also implies that Le <= Ld
 assert(memberIsActiveNow == true)

 if (Ld != 0 && CPid != 0) {